ASFHyP3/hyp3-flood-monitoring/README.md

 Note that a HyP3 subscription remains enabled for a few days beyond its end datetime, in case any new data becomes available that was acquired within the subscription's start and end datetime range.
-But no jobs will be submitted for data that was acquired after the subscription's end datetime.
+No jobs will be submitted for data acquired after the subscription's end datetime.

 Additionally, a second AWS Lambda function runs periodically and copies any new RTC products that have been created by flood monitoring subscriptions into an S3 bucket for permanent